wregan7265/write-edi-demo/README.md

 1. This project uses `dotenv` to manage the environmental variables required.
 You must create a `.env` file in the root directory of this repo and add two environment variables:
    * `STEDI_API_KEY`: Your Stedi API Key - used to deploy the function and internally to interact with product APIs.
 If you don't already have one, you can generate an [API Key here](https://www.stedi.com/app/settings/api-keys).
-   * `ENABLED_TRANSACTION_SETS`: a comma separated list of transaction sets that you would like to be able to generate EDI documents for.
+   * `ENABLED_TRANSACTION_SETS`: a comma separated list of transaction sets for which you would like to be able to generate EDI documents.
 The values in the list MUST match available subdirectory names under the [resources](./src/resources) directory.
 The names are case-sensitive.
 Note: you can always come back and add or remove entries from this list.
 After doing so, you'll just need to re-run the `create-guides`, `create-mappings`, and `deploy` steps described below in order to apply the changes.

   example `.env` file:
   ```